Children & Infants

 Once the spinal tissues are healed and spinal bio-mechanics have normalized, the patient will be recommended to continue with periodic spinal checkups.
 For most, this may mean once per month or more.
 Chiropractic spinal checkups provide similar benefits to the spine that brushing and flossing provide to the teeth.
 Namely, catching minor problems and disturbances before they have the opportunity to cause pain, discomfort and irreversible tissue changes.
 Just like with cavities and heart attacks, irreversible tissue damage has generally occurred before the symptoms of spinal pain and discomfort become apparent.

 A helpful way to look at it is to compare taking care of your spine to eating healthy or exercising.
-Everybody understands that the health benefits you recieve from eating well will not be maintained if you start making bad food choices.
+Everybody understands that the health benefits you receive from eating well will not be maintained if you start making bad food choices.
 Physical fitness and spinal health work the same way–they all need to be a part of your wellness lifestyle.

 Our role in your wellness lifestyle goes beyond spinal health.
 We see our role as teachers and make every effort to make sure you are well informed and able to make the right choices regarding your health.
 We do this through one-on-one coaching and lunch & learn lectures.